The nervous system is a complex network of nerves and cells that carry messages to and from the brain and spinal cord to various parts of the body.

 The somatic nervous system consists of peripheral nerve fibers that pick up sensory information or sensations from the peripheral or distant organs (those away from the brain like limbs) and carry them to the central nervous system.

 The whole process takes less than a second to happen.
-The cell body of the neuron that carries the information often lies within the brain or spinal cord and projects directly to a skeletal muscle.
+The neuron's cell body that carries the information often lies within the brain or spinal cord and projects directly to a skeletal muscle.

 Autonomic Nervous System